AcademiaSD/sd-forge-fluxcontrolnet/README.md

 # sd-forge-fluxcontrolnet
 This is an implementation to use Flux1.dev ControlNet Forge WebUI Extension by [@AcademiaSD](https://github.com/AcademiaSD?tab=repositories)

+## For Forge WebUI and ComfyUI tutorials
-For Spanish viedo tutorials (English IA Dub and English Subtitles) you can see our channel on https://www.youtube.com/@Academia_SD
+You can follow and see Spanish videos tutorials (English IA Dub and English Subtitles) on https://www.youtube.com/@Academia_SD

 ![image](https://github.com/user-attachments/assets/7a2bd67d-d8d6-4fd4-bcf6-88a56c80dd38)